 German inflation remains on the retreat, energy prices down

-Inflation in Germany has descended well below the peaks reached after the start of the Russian war against Ukraine, declining to 2.5% in February, Federal Statistics Office Destatis said on Tuesday, confirming preliminary figures.
+Inflation in Germany has descended well below the peaks reached after the start of the Russian war against Ukraine, declining to 2.5% in February, Germany's Federal Statistics Office announced on Tuesday.

+This was the lowest rate recorded since June 2021, when inflation stood at 2.4%.
+The figures released by the agency on Tuesday confirmed earlier preliminary estimates.

 "The price situation in the energy sector is continuing to ease.
 The rise in food prices has slowed considerably and is now below overall inflation for the first time in more than two years," said Destatis head Ruth Brand.